Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 Monday also has an excellent reporting feature, which helps in resource planning and allocation, and allows the project to grow and thrive.
 However, Monday could work on the user interface since the overall look can be a little clunky.

-Monday is one of the most affordable options on the list, and starts at $10 a month, for five users
+Monday is one of the most affordable options on the list, and starts at $10 a month, for five users.
+A software every architect should have on their laptop.

 Asana was founded in 2008 by Dustin Moskovitz and Justin Rosenstein in San Francisco, California.
 It is a handy project management software, which can be employed by architectural firms for managing projects efficiently.